aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 - [Step 7: Use the Move prover](#step-7--use-the-move-prover)
 - [Step 8: Writing formal specifications for the `basic_coin` module](#step-8-write-formal-specifications-for-the-basic_coin-module)

-Each step is designed to be self-contained in the corresponding `step_x` folder.
+Each step is designed to be self-contained in the corresponding `step_x` directory.
 For example, if you would like to skip the contents in step 1 through 4, feel free to jump to step 5 since all the code we have written before step 5 will be in the `step_5` directory.
 At the end of some steps, we also include additional material on more advanced topics.

 Now let's get started!